cm45/game-jam-base/README.md

 reach NPCs, shops, upgrade points, and the entrance to a run; menus are overlays opened by those world interactions rather than the home scene itself.

-The foundation is ready for the weekend.
-It includes the full Ninja Adventure asset pack, pixel-rendering defaults, a reusable desktop UI, Windows/editor/AI onboarding, the app shell, separate shop and skill-tree progression, an audible walkable camp → run → reward handoff, repeatable release checks, a
+This repo includes the full Ninja Adventure asset pack, pixel-rendering defaults, a reusable desktop UI, Windows/editor/AI onboarding, the app shell, separate shop and skill-tree progression, an audible walkable camp → run → reward handoff, repeatable release checks, a